-Based on In our empirical, real-life illustration (evaluation study on the effectiveness of soft skills training in diverse organizations), with a QCA first design we first found potential causes of training transfer effectiveness and could engage in cautious generalization beyond the observed cases (Beach and Kass 2020, 9).
-Then, with PT (‘after QCA design’), we examined whether the signaling and retention causal mechanism worked as theorized in the particular cases within a group of homogeneous cases (Beach and Pedersen 2016, 2019).
-We have thus been able to answer both ‘why’ and ‘how’ questions regarding training transfer effectiveness, with a focus on typical (i.e. positive) cases.

-Based on this empirical illustration, we have identified three methodological challenges arising when combining QCA and PT: omitted conditions, mechanistic heterogeneity, and generalization.
-Further, we have distinguished between causal conditions proper, i.e. the triggers of the causal process leading to the outcome, and contextual conditions, i.e. the enablers of the correct functioning of such a causal process.
+Based on our empirical real-world illustration (evaluation study on the effectiveness of soft skills training in diverse organizations), we have identified three methodological challenges arising when combining QCA and in-depth PT: the question of omitted conditions, mechanistic heterogeneity, and generalization.
+We have distinguished between causal conditions proper, i.e. the triggers of the causal process leading to the outcome, and contextual conditions, i.e. the enablers of the correct functioning of such a causal process.
 This distinction can be tapped via the QCA if one opts for the most appropriate type of QCA solution in order to study causal mechanisms.
 The bottom line is: the more complex the solution, the more theoretical richness is embraced at the level of the mechanism, and the more homogeneous the population of cases, as the latter then share the same causes, contexts, mechanism and outcome.
-Going for a longer QCA solution, i.e. the conservative one, enables one to avoid or at least mitigate the problem of mechanistic heterogeneity, and to facilitate generalization across similar cases.
-We have demonstrated that the quest for parsimony via the minimization process, i.e. going for intermediate or parsimonious QCA solutions, is not in line with mechanistic explanation as conceptualized and operationalized in PT, because suppressing some conditions may affect the functioning of the causal mechanism, leading to flawed causal claims and impeding generalizations about mechanisms.
+Going for a longer QCA solution, i.e. the conservative one, enables one to know how the actual causal pathway actuallyworked in the positive cases, to avoid or at least mitigate the problem of mechanistic heterogeneity, and to facilitate generalization across similar cases.
+We have also illustrated that the quest for parsimony via the minimization process, i.e. going for intermediate or parsimonious QCA solutions, is not in line with in-depth process-tracing as system-understanding.
+Indeed, suppressing some conditions may affect the functioning of the causal mechanism, leading to flawed mechanistic causal claims and impeding generalizations about mechanisms.

-Summing up: why considering the conservative QCA solution when combining QCA and PT?
-The core point is that the intermediate solution and the parsimonious solution bring along serious difficulties when aiming to ensure the theoretical integrity of a ‘causal mechanism as system’ understanding (i.e. following the PT understanding).
-When using such solutions, omitted conditions will break down the functioning of the mechanism in certain cases; this will also lead to heterogeneity at the level of the mechanism (other processes may be producing the outcome); and generalizations will be flawed at the level of the mechanism.
-It therefore makes much sense to go back to the “good old” conservative solution, where the integrity of the mechanism (its principals) will be preserved and will not be changed into a system of a different kind (Cartwright 2007).
+depth

 Let us highlight three avenues for further discussion and future research.
-First, as we have re-introduced the conservative QCA solution and argued about its merits specifically when combining QCA and PT, it would be worth reexamining other potential advantages of such a ‘long’ and ‘complex’ QCA solution when using QCA as the single or main data analysis method.
+First, as we have re-introduced the conservative QCA solution and argued about its merits specifically when combining QCA and in-depth PT, it would be worth reexamining other potential advantages of such a ‘long’ and ‘complex’ QCA solution when using QCA as the single or main data analysis method.
 One potentially useful strategy, to be carefully weighted in terms of pro’s and con’s, could be to produce an ‘almost conservative’ QCA solution, i.e. only considering the ‘easiest’ logical remainders, thereby gaining a tiny bit of parsimony.
 Another, more case- and researcher-driven strategy could be to stick to the conservative solution and to exploit more systematically the different (manual) factoring out options, so as to focus one’s attention on some ‘key drivers’ somewhere along the path leading to the outcome.